mpimd-csc/flexiblas/README.md

 ## License

-The whole library is provided under the conditions of the *GPLv3*.
+The whole library is provided under the conditions of the *GPLv3* and later with a linking exception according to section 7 of the GNU General Public License, version 3 ("GPLv3").
+This exception, written in COPYING.ADDITIONAL, is valid for all files in the src/ directory.
+It allows to link FlexiBLAS against all software, opensource or proprietary, without violating the GPL license as long as only the BLAS/LAPACK interface of the reference implementation is used.
-Except of the testing code ( contained in `test/` ) and the *Netlib BLAS* implementation (contained in `netlib/`).
-These two parts are covered by the license of *LAPACK* ( https://www.netlib.org/lapack ).
+The testing code ( contained in `test/` ) and the *Reference Implementation* implementation (contained in `contributed/`) are covered by the license of *LAPACK* ( https://www.netlib.org/lapack ).
 See ``COPYING.NETLIB`` for more details about this license.